russellw/racket-format/README.md

 - Decides line breaks as well as indentation.

-- Sorts definitions where this will not change the meaning of the program.
+- Sorts definitions where this will not change the meaning of the code.

 - Optimized for simplicity and clarity, making it easy to extend and customize.